Behavior Guidance and Sedation

-- Anxiolytic: It helps reduce anxiety so your child is more calm and relaxed.
-This helps ensure your child will have a more comfortable and positive dental experience.
-When your child is calm and comfortable, it allows us to provide the highest quality of dental care.
+- Eases anxiety- Your child will be more calm and relaxed.
+This helps ensure they will have a more comfortable and positive dental experience.
+When your child is calm and comfortable, it enables us to provide the highest quality of dental care.

-- Analgesic: It reduces dull pain, pressure, and discomfort.
-This is especially helpful for extractions and more invasive procedures when paired with appropriate local anesthetic.
+- Taking the edge off dull pain, pressure, and discomfort. – This is particularly useful for procedures like extractions or more involved treatments, especially when combined with the right local anesthetic.

-- Gag reflex: It reduces the visceral gag reflex.
-This is especially helpful for X-rays and orthodontic impressions.
+- Reduced visceral gag reflex- This is especially helpful for X-rays and orthodontic impressions.

-Sometimes children are too fearful or their treatment needs are too complex to be treated with N2O alone.
-Oral Conscious sedation is an excellent option to soothe your child’s anxieties.
-Your child will be offered 1-2 teaspoons of Versed (Midazolam) mixed with flavored Tylenol (acetaminophen) 10 minutes before treatment.
+Every now and then, kiddos might feel extra anxious or their treatment could be a bit more intricate, making nitrous oxide alone not quite enough.
+In such cases, Oral Conscious sedation offers an option to ease those nerves.
+Your child will be offered 1-2 teaspoons of Versed (Midazolam) mixed with some flavored Tylenol (acetaminophen) about 10 minutes before the treatment.

-A safe and highly effective oral medication with several effects.
+What does Versed do?– Versed is a safe and highly effective oral medication we use to help children feel more at ease and less anxious along with a few other effects mentioned below.
 It is in the same class of drugs as Valium, but stronger and has a shorter duration of effect.

 - Anxiolysis: It helps to calm and relax your child and helps decrease panic and anxiety. (this benefit lasts about 40-45 minutes).